 The first one, a delicious traditional rye bread called Rúgbrauð, is delicious!
 His sweet taste of Golden syrup and perfect softness make it just phenomenal.
 Another ideal companion is Flatkaka, a flat cake in translation.
 This reminds me of some African or Indian bread, but quite different.
 It is soft, slightly burnt, and made of rye flour as well—both types of bread taste even better with slices of butter.
 You should definitely try this out!

 What Can Foodie Travelers Expect in Iceland?

 Iceland is a land of fast progress, the same as all Scandinavian countries.
 In these small and cute cities, you can get the highest quality with fresh ingredients.
 Unfortunately, the fast progress also confirms the presence of global fast foods like Domino's, Taco Bell, and Subway.
 Spoiler alert: Iceland is one of the few countries where you won't find McDonald's.

-When you cannot decide where to go for a good meal or you are a part of a bigger group of people, Hlemmur should be the place to anchor yourself.
+When you cannot decide where to go for a good meal or you are part of a bigger group of people, Hlemmur should be the place to anchor yourself.
 This spot is presented like a giant food hall inspired by European markets.
 You will find different types of cuisine from all over the world.
 Are you into Mexican food?
 Or do you want some summer rolls?
 No problem, everyone will choose.
-Still need to decide what to choose?
-Their opening hours are from 8 AM to 10 PM so you can sit in the same place and experience breakfast, lunch, dinner, and some coffee and drinks.
+Still, need to decide what to choose?
+Their opening hours are from 8 AM to 10 PM so that you can sit in the same place and experience breakfast, lunch, dinner, and some coffee and drinks.
 And when is the best time to travel to Iceland for a foodie tour?
 Anytime.
 What a feast!